Vittorio Feltri: Politics

-Politically, Feltri declares himself an anti-communist, Eurosceptic, and liberal conservative, with conservative and liberist views of the economy, and liberal views on issues such as euthanasia, prison reform, prostitution, and recreational drug use.
+Politically, Feltri declares himself an antifascist, anti-communist, Eurosceptic, and liberal conservative, with conservative and market liberal views of the economy, and liberal views on issues such as euthanasia, prison reform, prostitution, and recreational drug use.
 He also shares Oriana Fallaci's criticism of Islam; his newspaper's chosen headline, Bastardi islamici (Islamic Bastards), after the November 2015 Paris attacks caused controversy.

-An advocate of a constitutional monarchy under the House of Savoy, having took part at the presentation of the 2001 manifesto of the Italian Monarchist Movement, he favours a presidential system over the status quo of a parliamentary republic.
+An advocate of a constitutional monarchy under the House of Savoy, having taken part at the presentation of the 2001 manifesto of the Italian Monarchist Movement, he favours a presidential system over the status quo of a parliamentary republic.
 He is a supporter of Silvio Berlusconi and Italy's centre-right coalition, which he saw as the lesser of two evils, preferring the more right-wing Lega Nord and Brothers of Italy (FdI), who nominated him for President of Italy in 2015.
 In the 2015 Italian presidential election held on 29–31 January, Feltri received 49, 51, and 56 votes in the first three rounds, behind only Ferdinando Imposimato.
 In the fourth and final round, Feltri finished third with 49 votes.

-In 2019, Feltri said that he would be happy if Giorgia Meloni of FdI would become Prime Minister of Italy, and said he had voted for Matteo Salvini's Lega in the 2018 Italian general election and the 2019 European Parliament election; for the latter, he was pleased with Lega and the underwhelming results of the Five Star Movement in the province of Bergamo.
+In 2019, Feltri said that he would be happy if Giorgia Meloni of FdI became Prime Minister of Italy, and said he had voted for Matteo Salvini's Lega in the 2018 Italian general election and the 2019 European Parliament election; for the latter, he was pleased with Lega and the underwhelming results of the Five Star Movement in the province of Bergamo.
 He was later critical of Salvini.
-In 2021, he joined FdI of Meloni.
+In 2021, he joined the FdI.
 He became the top candidate of the party for the City Council of Milan elections; elected with 2,268 preferences, he left the office seven months later due to health issues.
 He was critical of anti-vaxxers.
 For the 2021 Milan municipal election, he said: "I didn't vote myself, they gave me two sheets and I don't understand a damn thing about what was written.
 I think I voted Sala.
 I didn't write the name Feltri."
 In the 2023 Lombard regional election, as the head of the FdI's party list in support of the incumbent president Attilio Fontana, he was elected with 6,076 preferences.
 As the most senior member of the Regional Council of Lombardy, he is to chair the first session, which he described as a boredom.